HEALTH INSURANCE (MANDATORY FOR INTERNATIONAL STUDENTS IN CANADA)

 - No, only dependents can be added under your policy for an additional fee.
 Parents, siblings and other family members are not considered dependent and will need to arrange their own health insurance coverage while in Canada.

 I have other health insurance, can I get a refund for the insurance provided by Fleming College?

 No, the health insurance provided to international students is mandatory.
 Students are not able to opt-out even if they have alternative insurance provided by a different college/university.

-Health Insurance Refunds are only issued students who withdraw from Fleming College as before day 10 in their first semester of studies in an academic year, the academic year runs from September 1st to August 31st:
+Health Insurance Refunds are only issued to students who withdraw from Fleming College before day 10 in their first semester of studies in an academic year, The academic year runs from September 1st to August 31st:

 - Day 10 in September for students who are registered for the Fall Term;

 - Day 10 in January for students who are registered in Winter Term and weren’t registered in Fall Term;